PatelNeelMahesh/mern_perp/HowToRaisePullRequest.md

+# Pull Request

-Certainly, creating a pull request (PR) on GitHub for the "codinggita/project_name" repository and following a review process is a crucial part of contributing to your project.
+Creating a pull request (PR) on GitHub for the "codinggita/project_name" repository and following a review process is a crucial part of contributing to your project.

 Certainly, you can create a pull request directly from your main branch without creating a separate feature branch if that's the workflow you prefer.
 Here are the modified steps: